Over $500 Million in Verdicts & Settlements for Our Clients

 In New York State, it can be difficult to determine which party is liable for an injury resulting from a falling from heights accident.
 Property owners, construction companies, and general contractors or subcontractors can all be held responsible for your injuries.
 In accordance with New York Labor Law 240—which is a labor law in New York State that protects workers from fall-related accidents—these third parties may be strictly responsible for any injuries a worker sustains resulting from the fall.
 The attorneys at the Law Offices of Michael S. Lamonsoff will do a full evaluation of your case, determine who is liable, and hold them accountable.

-What are the common causes for falling from high heights accidents?
+What are the common causes for falling from high heights accidents in New York?
 Can I bring a lawsuit?

 If you are the victim of a fall at a construction site, you absolutely can bring a lawsuit.
 There are a large number of causes of fall-related accidents.
 The most common causes include: